-One result of the signing of Treaty Six was that in 1882, the Temperance Colonization Society in Ontario was able to acquire a substantial grant of land along the South Saskatchewan River on which to establish an agricultural community based on ideals of the Temperance League, an organization opposed to the use of alcohol.
-In the summer of 1882, a party under John Lake surveyed the grant area and on the advice of Chief Whitecap chose what is now the Nutana neighbourhood as a town site and service centre for the new colony.
+In 1882, the Temperance Colonization Society (TCS) in Ontario was given a substantial grant of land along the South Saskatchewan River on which to establish an agricultural community based on the philosophies and ideals of the Temperance League, an organization opposed to the use of alcohol.
+In the summer of 1882, a party under John Lake surveyed the grant area and on the advice of Chief Whitecap chose what is now the Nutana area, to be a town site and service centre for the new colony.

-The first permanent Temperance Colony settlers arrived the following summer, travelling overland from Moose Jaw.
-In 1890, the Qu'Appelle, Long Lake and Saskatchewan Railway was built through Saskatoon, crossing the river at the site of the present-day Senator Sid Buckwold Bridge and making the journey to Saskatoon significantly easier.
+Lake returned to survey the town site in 1883, and the first permanent settlers arrived that summer.
+They travelled by railway from Ontario to Moose Jaw and then travelled overland to Saskatoon.
+In 1890 the Qu'Appelle, Long Lake and Saskatchewan Railway was built through Saskatoon, crossing the river at the site of the present-day Senator Sid Buckwold Bridge and making the journey to Saskatoon significantly easier.
 The QLLS station house and facilities were built on the west side of the river, setting the stage for further development there.

 The precise origin of the name "Saskatoon" is not completely clear.
 Tradition has it that it was conferred by John Lake and is derived from the Cree word "misāskwatōmina", which refers to the Saskatoon berries that grow in such profusion here.
 Some sources, however, have suggested that the name for this area predates the founding of the Temperance Colony, and was given by Cree people who stopped here to cut the Saskatoon willow wands to use for arrow shafts.
 The word "misāskwat" refers to the willows and "manimisāskwatān" to the place where they are cut.
 By 1899, Saskatoon consisted of a few houses on the east side of the river (the original Temperance Colony settlement), while on the west side was the station house, the section foreman's house, the Mounted Police barracks, a stone building, a hotel and about six other houses and shacks.
 In 1901, the west bank settlement was incorporated as the Village of Saskatoon.
 The settlement on the east bank renamed itself "Nutana".
 In 1903, Saskatoon was incorporated as a town and Nutana was incorporated as a village.
 The same year the first settlement began on the west side of the railway tracks in what is now Riversdale.
 The Village of Riversdale was incorporated in 1905.